Iowa Divorce Laws

 • Alteration in the emotional, mental or physical health of the partners

-• Alteration in the needs or number of dependents of the partners
+• Alteration in the needs of the family or number of dependents of the partners

 • Alteration in the medical expenditure of the partners